kg-construct/r2rml-implementation-report/README.md

 2. Edit the file `info.csv` with the corresponding information of your engine.
 	- Usually the URL of your EARL report would be: https://raw.githubusercontent.com/[YOUR-USER]/r2rml-implementation-report/main/test-cases/results.ttl
 3. Pull request to the main repository with the updated information.
+4. Clone the repository and copy the executable file (and other possible necessary files) of your engine to the test-cases folder.
-4. Modify the test-cases/config.ini file with your information.
+5. Modify the test-cases/config.ini file with your information.
 Mapping path is always `test-cases/r2rml.ttl`.

 Example of the config file:
 ```